eturino/html_surgeon/README.md

 ]
 ```

-it has a `change_set` with the UUID of the change set, `changed_at` with the moment it was applied, and the rest define the change.
+it has a `change_set` with the ID of the change set, `changed_at` with the moment it was applied, and the rest define the change.

 ## Selecting the Node Set